yorek/zeppelin-sqlserver-docker/README.md

 ## Notes

 With the current version of the Dockerfile, all notebook created in the container will be destroyed when the container is stopped.
-You can preserve your work exporting the Apache Zeppelin notebook.
+You can preserve your work exporting the Apache Zeppelin notebook or you can mount a volume when running Docker.

-The scripts has been tested using the current Windows edition of [Docker](https://docs.docker.com/windows/): 1.12.5
+Create a Zeppelin folder in your user home directory (usually c:/Users/<user>) and

+Using the Docker Machine

+docker run -p 8080:8080 — name zeppelin -d -v /c/Users/<user>/Zeppelin:/zeppelin-sqlserver/notebook yorek/zeppelin-sqlserver:v0.6.2

+Using native Docker

+docker run -p 8080:8080 — name zeppelin -d -v c:/Users/<user>/Zeppelin:/zeppelin-sqlserver/notebook yorek/zeppelin-sqlserver:v0.6.2